kyrretl/etherpad_for_the_big_screen/readme.md

 ## Change the css of your Etherpad using Chrome

-This is an instruction on how to get your Etherpad looking like this:
+This is an instruction on how to get your Etherpad filling the screen for use on a projector or large monitor, and getting rid of noisy elements like chat, header, users, etc.

 1. Open Chrome and go to your Etherpad
 2. Right click anywhere on the page and click 'Inspect' in the menu.